 - The Auckland Zoo is located on Motions Road, off of the Northwestern Motorway in Western Springs.
 See the map below.

 - Open every day (except Christmas) from 9.30-5.30pm.

 - There are a few spots to get food in the zoo, plus plenty of areas for a picnic if you bring your own lunch.
 Remember, don’t feed the animals.

-- Learn from the zookeepers at one of several daily animal encounters which take place at different animal enclosures.
+- Learn from the zookeepers at one of several daily animal encounters that take place at different animal enclosures.

 - To see the whole zoo takes most of the day.
 There is a tram that runs from the Zoo to MOTAT or MOTAT’s Aviation Hall if you are looking for an additional activity without moving the car.

-If you enjoyed this these images of the Auckland Zoo, please share this article on social media, including Pinterest:
+If you enjoyed these images of the Auckland Zoo animals, please share this article on social media, including Pinterest: